DFKI-NLP/pgig/README.md

 # Data
 ## Weights and Patterns

-Weights and patterns can be downloaded using the scripts in the `weights` directory.
+Weights and patterns can be downloaded using the `download_patterns.sh` script in the `weights` directory.
 In case the URLs become invalid, there are backups:
 * [Patterns](https://cloud.dfki.de/owncloud/index.php/s/F8ofRWYJz6Bzw5C)
 * [Weights](https://cloud.dfki.de/owncloud/index.php/s/AYAdyCncgbbqxS6)